yozorajs/yozora/CONTRIBUTING.md

 2. Update its `package.json` (`name`, `description`, `repository.directory`, and dependencies).
 3. Implement the tokenizer in `src/` (`match.ts`, `parse.ts`, `tokenizer.ts`, `types.ts`,
    `index.ts`).
 See `@yozora/core-tokenizer` for the tokenizer API.
-4. Register it in the relevant parser barrel(s): `packages/parser-gfm/src/index.ts` and/or
+4. Register it in the relevant parsers: `packages/parser/src/index.ts`, `packages/parser-gfm/src/index.ts`, and/or `packages/parser-gfm-ex/src/index.ts`.
-   `packages/parser-gfm-ex/src/index.ts`.
 5. Run `pnpm sync:paths` to register the workspace alias in `tsconfig.json` (vitest resolves the `@yozora/*` aliases automatically at runtime from the workspace, so it needs no manual edit).
 6. Add fixtures and a spec under `__test__/`, then run `pnpm test`.
-7. Run `pnpm doc` to regenerate the package README.
+7. Add its metadata and example to `scripts/handlebar/tokenizer.ts`, then run `pnpm doc` to regenerate the package README.

 ## Commit messages